Louis-CharlesBiron/canvasDotEffect/readme.md

 - **color** -> Either a Color instance `new Color("red")`, a string `"red"`, a hex value `#FF0000` or a RGBA array `[255, 0, 0, 1]`
 - **setupCB** -> Custom callback called on the object's initialization `(this, this?.parent)=>{}`s
 - **anchorPos** -> The reference point from which the object's pos will be set.
 Can either be a pos `[x,y]`, another canvas object instance, or a callback `(this, Canvas or parent)=>{... return [x,y]}` (Defaults to the parent's pos, or `[0, 0]` if the object has no parent)
-- **alwaysAcitve** -> Whether the object stays active when outside the canvas bounds.
+- **alwaysActive** -> Whether the object stays active when outside the canvas bounds.
 - ***initialized*** -> Whether the object has been initialized.

 **This class also defines other useful base functions**, such as: